Review Wild Rice Regulations

 Harvesting wild rice is open to Minnesota residents and nonresidents.
 Nonresidents must purchase a one-day license and residents may purchase either a season or one-day license.
-License are issued by the Minnesota Department of Natural Resources (DNR).
 All harvesters are required to be licensed unless they are residents under 18 years of age and accompanied by a licensed harvester.
 Wild rice licenses are available from ELS license agents.
 Fees from wild rice harvest and buyer licenses are deposited in a special account for wild rice management.

 National Parks and National Wildlife Refuges are closed to wild rice harvesting, except when authorized by special permits.
 Harvest is allowed on state wildlife management areas, except where specifically closed by posting or rule.